georgedashen/DualNetGO/README.md

 ## Quick run
 Before running any code, please make sure corresponding [processed_data](https://zenodo.org/records/10526397) has been downloaded, extracted, and placed in the **data** folder.

-Here is an example for reproducing the results of human reported in the script using graph embeddings from TransformerAE:
+Here is an example for reproducing the results of human reported in the paper using graph embeddings from TransformerAE:

 ```
 # using GPU